(TL;DR: Logos Bible Software is expensive, but there are all kinds of ways to save money on it, including my own discount.)

 No, you don’t pay any extra—they’re essentially rewarding me for pointing awesome folks their way. ;-)

-In fact, they’ve cut you a deal: any time you buy from my page on Logos.com, you’ll automatically get the best available discount on your purchase of a Logos base package.
+In fact, they’ve cut you a deal: any time you buy from them after using this link, you’ll get a discount on your purchase of a Logos base package.
 (It’s usually in the 10%–20% discount range.)
-You’ll also get five free books. ;-)
+You’ll also get some free books. ;-)

 You can get that deal right here.